 Plugins are not the only things that can disable each other.
-In many cases, I’ve also seen themes disable certain plugin properties as well.
-If you disable all of your plugins and the Jetpack Like button is still not loading, try using the basic “Twenty Sixteen” WordPress theme and testing it.
+As I’ve mentioned above, I’ve also seen themes disable certain plugin properties as well.
+If you disable all of your plugins and the Jetpack Like button is still not loading, try using the basic “Twenty Nineteen” WordPress theme and test.

 Another possible problem may have to do with your WordPress.com account.
-Perhaps it has been disabled in your WordPress website or otherwise cancelled.
+Perhaps it has been disabled in your WordPress website or otherwise canceled.
 Because Jetpack requires this connection, you can always try to disconnect WordPress.com and then reconnect it.
 It’s kind of like a computer reboot.
-In fact, reconnecting a service is how I fixed my Fitbit data not sending to MyFitnessPal.

 Nothing is Perfect